Wondering how to develop the right mindset to achieve goals? Read this!

 (If you find your quitting mind’s arguments to be objectively true, well… you need to hone your skills, read more about the subject or do whatever it takes to prove it wrong.
 No excuse.)

-Forget about motivation.
 Forget about will power.
 Build habits instead.

 Yes, feeling motivated and excited about your big dream is an amazing feeling.

 But, the truth is, you can’t rely on it to act as a fuel for you to keep going.

 Savor that excitement but be clear about this: IT WON’T LAST FOREVER.

 You’ll need to have a plan that can get you further no matter how discouraged you feel.

 We’ll design that plan in the next steps but let me give you a little hint of what it is about: TURNING TASKS INTO HABITS.

 Habits are the most powerful tool you can get to reach ANY GOAL.

 Discipline beats “talent”, intelligence, money, everything.Discipline beats “talent”, intelligence, money, everything.
 Click To Tweet

 Also, remember that feeling demotivated doesn’t necessarily mean your goal is not worth pursuing anymore.